Madhulika Liddle

-Early life and education
+Education and personal life

-Madhulika was born in the town of Haflong in Assam, India, the younger of the two daughters of Andrew Verity Liddle and his wife Muriel Liddle.
+Liddle was born in the town of Haflong in Assam, India, the younger of the two daughters of Andrew Verity Liddle and his wife Muriel Liddle.
 Andrew Liddle was an officer in the Indian Police Service, which meant that he would be transferred to a new town every two or three years.
-Therefore, the first twelve years of Madhulika's life were spent in various towns across Assam.

-In 1985, Liddle was transferred to New Delhi, and Madhulika finished her schooling in that city.
+Therefore, the first twelve years of Liddle's life were spent in various towns across Assam.
+In 1985 her father was posted to New Delhi, and Liddle completed her schooling in that city.
 She went on to study at the Institute of Hotel Management, Catering and Nutrition (IHMCN) in New Delhi.

-Personal life

-Liddle is married to Tarun Bhandari, and the couple has a daughter, Lara.
+Liddle is married to Tarun Bhandari, and the couple has a daughter.
 They reside in Noida, India.
 Her sister, Swapna Liddle, is a historian known for her work on the history and urban development of Delhi.

-Career

-Madhulika worked at the India Habitat Centre in Delhi, followed by an advertising agency, and resigned from NIIT in 2008 to write full-time.
+Liddle worked at the India Habitat Centre in Delhi, followed by an advertising agency, and resigned from NIIT in 2008 to write full-time.
+Liddle's first work to be published was a short story named Silent Fear, which won the Femina Thriller Contest in June 2001.

-Writings

-Madhulika's first work to be published was a short story named Silent Fear, which won the Femina Thriller Contest in June 2001.

-The Muzaffar Jang Series
+The Muzaffar Jang series

-Madhulika's best-known series of works are historical whodunnits featuring 17th century Mughal detective Muzaffar Jang.
+Liddle's best-known series of works are historical whodunnits featuring 17th century Mughal detective Muzaffar Jang.
 Muzaffar Jang first appeared in print in a short story, Murk of Art, in the anthology, 21 Under 40, published by Zubaan Books in 2007.
 The first full-length Muzaffar Jang novel was published by Hachette India in 2009 as The Englishman's Cameo.
-As of 2021, four books in the series have been published.
+As of 2026, four books in the series have been published.

-The Englishman's Cameo (2009)

-The Englishman's Cameo introduces Muzaffar Jang, a twenty-five-year-old Mughal nobleman living in the Delhi of 1656 AD.
+The Englishman's Cameo (2009) introduces Muzaffar Jang, a twenty-five-year-old Mughal nobleman living in the Delhi of 1656 AD.
 Muzaffar ends up investigating a murder of which his friend, a jeweller's assistant, is accused.
-The book became a bestseller in India, and was published in French by Editions Philippe Picquier, as Le Camée Anglais.
+The book was published in French by Editions Philippe Picquier, as Le Camée Anglais.

 Both editions received numerous favourable reviews, with Pradeep Sebastian of Business World writing: "Its intimate picture of life in Emperor Shahjahan's Dilli resembles a delicate Mughal miniature…" and Zac O'Yeah of Deccan Herald describing the book's "originality and freshness" as its strongest point.
 Gargi Gupta, for the Hindustan Times, wrote: "The Englishman's Cameo is a fast-paced yarn written in snappy prose.
 It also succeeds in evoking the Mughal era through its manners, fashions, jewels and architecture.
 There's blood, dead bodies every 50 pages or so, and even a love interest to keep readers hooked."